mokdevel/DarcMods/DarcMissions/README.md

 int missionActiveTime : (seconds) Time to keep the mission active. int missionActiveTimeStatic : (seconds) Time to keep the static mission active (seconds).
-This typically is much longer than for dynamic. int missionActiveDistance : The distance to a player to keep the mission active. int missionHintTime : (seconds) Time to show mission hints to players.
+This typically is much longer than for dynamic. int missionActiveDistance : The distance to a player to keep the mission active. int missionActiveTimeToEnd : (seconds) Time to keep the mission active once all AI is dead.
+Used for both dynamic and static missions. int missionHintTime : (seconds) Time to show mission hints to players.
 0 disables ALL hints. int minDistanceToMission : Distance to another mission.
 Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player.